-OECD Home › Directorate for Education and Skills › Preschool and school › By Country › Canada
+OECD Home › Directorate for Education and Skills › Early childhood and schools › By Country › Canada

 Learning beyond Fifteen focuses on the development of reading proficiency between the ages of 15 and 24 using the results of a Canadian study that combines PISA data with a follow-up survey, the Youth in Transition Survey (YITS)